 Lecture 4 tutorial questions

 You are a partner in a busy legal firm.
 An experienced secretary complains of continued headaches, drowsiness, a dry throat and occasional spells of fatigue and flu.
 She tells you she believes air quality in the building is bad and would like something done.
-Use the six steps of the decision-making process to demonstrate how you would respond
+Use the six steps of the decision-making process to demonstrate how you would respond.

 Experts advise that most crises result from a series of small problems or mistakes.
 As a new, entry-level manager, how might you apply this understanding to help your organisation avoid making major mistakes?